joshcamp503/bigcommerce-test/README.md

 Final thoughts:

-Writing the javascript to execute these tasks was simple enough.
-I found the documentation was sufficient to work through most things.
-The API structure was a little hard to figure out at first, but once I figured it out it was pretty simple.
-A pesky strict-origin-when-cross-origin issue with the local proxy server tripped me up, but I debugged it in my local dev environment.
-And finally, on the bonus task, I couldn't get a feel for exactly how to grab the data that Handlebars was injecting.
-I can see how it works but in the time I had I couldn't wrap my head around it enough to use it for the bonus task.
-I'm intrigued though and excited for the opportunity to work with Handlebars and the Stencil framework more.
+Writing the javascript to execute these tasks was pretty simple.
+The challenge was getting familiar quickly with Stencil, Handlebars, GraphQL, and the API structure.
+Fortunately the BigCommerce documentation was clear and easy to navigate.
+I did have to debug a pesky strict-origin-when-cross-origin issue with the local proxy server, but I made a change to my local dev environment that cleared it right up.
+All that being said, I'm intrigued though excited for the opportunity to work with Handlebars and the Stencil framework more.
 I'm most familiar with React and I like that Stencil is based on building modular components in a similar way.